TotalTactician/Documentation/Proof/Joey/Web Application.md

 In this document, I will explain the structure of our TotalTactitian application and our choices behind them.

 ## Application structure
 We decided to use a microservice structure because we didn't use that yet and wanted to learn that.
 At the start, we thought about writing every microservice in a different language but decided that it would create extra complications, so we decided for the most part on Typescript with Express because the Svelte frontend also uses Typescript.

 In the image below you can see the intended structure of our application.
 Due to time constraints, we have not implemented the DNS and Gateway.
+The task should be relatively quick to complete since we have previously dealt with similar issues during the group project.
+However, during that time, we had other pressing matters that took precedence in terms of priority.

 ![TOT-Structure drawio](https://github.com/TotalTactician/Documentation/assets/81526735/1deceb44-022c-4448-8f54-b33faeda9785)

 In the image below you can see the initial design of the entities, this was then used as a start for the microsevice structure in general.
+In reality, there have been some changes, but overall, the essence of the design has remained largely consistent.

 ![image](https://github.com/TotalTactician/Documentation/assets/81526735/d25a28d2-c47b-413b-8220-451378c6de5a)